automoto/vagabond/README.md

   ...
 ```

-### Forking
+### GitHub Template
-The preferred method of use for this project is to simply fork it into your own repository.
-You can then use that fork as the project for your Splunk app.
-As the Vagabond project is updated, you can choose when and how to incorporate those changes.

-Alternatively, you can fork this project as is into your own namespace and then fork from that repo to create your Splunk projects.
-This will give you a greater measure of control of the upstream repo, but adds an extra layer of complexity.
-It is not suggested unless you expect to make a lot of Splunk projects using this repo that will all need significant amounts of modifications.
+The preferred method of use for this project is to use the GitHub template repository feature.
+The GitHub mirror of the Vagabond project is set as a template repository.
+Therefore, a user can do a limited version of forking.
+Unlike a truly forked repo, the new repository will not include the git history.
+The nature of this project precludes any value in setting an upstream therefore it is not recommended unless you're willing to de-conflict merges on every update.

 ## Syncing Apps
 The actual Splunk apps to be developed should be placed in the `src/` directory.
 These apps can then be added to the virtual machines through Vagrant synced folders.
 See the Vagrant documentation for specifics on how to configure synced folders.